Closer than Close (Rosie Gaines song)

-"Closer than Close" is a song by American musician Rosie Gaines, a former singer in Prince and the New Power Generation.
-After being released in 1995 as a track on her fifth album by the same name, bootlegs of garage mixes started appearing.
-Thus started a two-year mission by Glaswegian house and garage indie Big Bang Records to release the track properly in 1997.
+"Closer than Close" is a song by American musician Rosie Gaines, a former singer in Prince's band the New Power Generation.
+After being released in 1995 as a track on her fifth album of the same name (1995), bootlegs of garage mixes started appearing.
+This started a two-year mission by Glaswegian house and garage indie label Big Bang Records to release the track properly in 1997.
 It peaked at number four in the UK and number six on the US Billboard Hot Dance Club Play chart.
 "Closer than Close" is Gaines' most successful song to date, and widely considered as a club classic.

 Background and release

-After her solo debut in 1985, recording/performing with The Curtis Ohlson Band from 1987 to 1989 and doing other projects, singer Rosie Gaines joined Prince & The New Power Generation.
+After her solo debut in 1985, recording/performing with the Curtis Ohlson Band from 1987 to 1989 and doing other projects, singer Rosie Gaines joined Prince & the New Power Generation.
 She continued afterwards as a solo artist/session singer and released her fifth album, Closer than Close in 1995 before she was dropped from Motown Records.
 Two years later, a remix of the title track from the album was released as a single by Big Bang Records, after it had appeared on bootlegs.
 It was highly successful in the UK, reaching number four on the UK Singles Chart in May 1997.

 Additionally, it peaked at number 11 in Ireland, number 23 in Iceland and number 36 in New Zealand.
 On the Eurochart Hot 100, the single peaked at number 14.
 It was produced by DJ Hippie Torrales and Mark Mendoza and has sold over 8 million units worldwide.
-"Closer than Close" went on to become a huge club favorite and earned Gaines a MOBO Award for Best International Single at the '97 Awards show, beating off the likes of P Diddy, previously known as Puff Daddy, R. Kelly and Tina Moore.
+"Closer than Close" went on to become a huge club favorite and earned Gaines a MOBO Award for Best International Single at the '97 Awards show, beating off the likes of Puff Daddy, R. Kelly and Tina Moore.
 A music video was made to accompany the remix, featuring Gaines performing in a club.